 (if [p o p]=”Previous period” then [profit] else 0 end)

-And understanding how slow Tableau works with “strings” is a key to making this calculation fast too.
+And understanding how slow Tableau works with “strings” is also key to making this calculation fast.

-Rename your sheet, call it “KPI-1” and let’s begin discussing how we can use this pop calculation to show dynamic coloring.
+Rename your sheet, call it “KPI-1” and begin discussing how to use this pop calculation to show dynamic coloring.

 Finding the difference or change without Table Calculations

-Table calculations are powerful for ad-hoc analytics, but often times can be out smarted with basic logic or SQL.
-Out smarting the need to use Table calculations means your workbook will be faster.
+Table calculations are powerful for ad-hoc analytics but often can be outsmarted with basic logic or SQL.
+Outsmarting the need to use Table calculations means your workbook will be faster.
 Everything below shows you how to generate the difference or change variation for color variations, including an in-depth look at how to develop the solution yourself.

 Whether you’re hunting for a percentage difference or a subtraction difference, finding these are relatively easy with dates.